 - The same goes for peppermint or almond extract, or really any flavor you’re going for.

 - Add fresh raspberries to the cake batter and bake them in for a berry-studded treat.

-- Add a tablespoon or two of coffee grinds for an even richer cake
+- Toss in 1 tablespoon of Instant Coffee granules for an even richer cake.

-- Use any sweetener you prefer in place of honey, such as pure maple syrup, coconut palm syrup, or agave nectar.
+- Use any sweetener you prefer in place of pure maple syrup, such as honey (avoid for low FODMAP), coconut palm syrup, or agave nectar.